 Good hiking shoes are an absolute must.

-Note that hunting for white-tailed deer, wild turkey, and pheasant is allowed at Barneveld Prairie during the regular posted seasons, with no prior permission from the Conservancy required.
-Dogs are allowed off-leash for pheasant hunting during pheasant season.
-Dogs must be on-leash the rest of the year, especially during the breeding bird season.
+Note that hunting for white-tailed deer, wild turkey and pheasant is allowed at Barneveld Prairie during the regular posted seasons, with no prior permission from the Conservancy required.
+Dogs are allowed on the preserve but must be on leash from April 1 to July 31 to protect ground-nesting birds.
+When dogs are off-leash, they must be kept under voice control by their owners at all times to prevent them from creating a nuisance on adjacent properties and residences.
 Click here to go to the DNR's hunting season date website.

 Please see our Preserve Visitation Guidelines webpage for more information on visiting Conservancy preserves.

 - Drive west on US Hwy 18/151 for about 28 miles.

 - Go through the village of Barneveld, and go 1 mile to County Highway T.

 - Go south (left) on T approximately 0.75 mile, then look for The Nature Conservancy sign.

 - Park along the eastern side of the road near the sign.

 - Check out the informational kiosk at the preserve's entrance.

 Directions to the 1,093-acre Muehllehner Addition

 - Cross US Highway 18/151 and travel 1.5 miles to the junction of Cnty Hwy K and Langberry Rd.